tickervoice/tickervoice/docs/help/iborrow.md

   * To fetch short data from https://www.iborrowdesk.com/report/Ticker , eliminate duplicated available number, only keep the first one

 ## Sample fetch steps to show condensed result
-  * make sure target ticker inserted first, remove it later if not in need of other monitor job
-    ~~~bash
-    insert rily
-    ~~~
   * run iborrow command
     ~~~bash
     iborrow rily